parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

     std::numeric_limits<Left>::is_integer && \
     std::numeric_limits<Right>::is_integer, bool>
 ```
+## Mixing Unsigned and Signed Operands
+It is an objective is to reproduce native operand behavior, changing only the rounding.
+The native operators allow mixed sign types, although compilers will warn that the signed operand will be converted to unsigned.
+The warning is limited to literals, so I was unable to reproduce that aspect.
+However the execution behavior is identical, as all division and modulo operations are executed in the original sign type against the native operators.
+The consequence is that when mixing signed and unsigned *type* operands, the operation is unsigned.
+The same values will produce different results based on the type alone.
+The behavior is certainly not intuitive, so I spent hours making sure that the test cases were valid.

 ## Test Vectors
 These expressions demonstrate and prove the correctness of the algorithm above.
 They may be useful in generating a test matrix.
 ```cpp